 In these situations consider buying a new, or replacing an old external microphone.
 If you are using your laptop or headphones we suggest getting an external microphone if you are planning to use voice chat frequently.

-At the end of the day, your voice will only be as loud as your microphone allows it to be.
+We hope that you have been able to make your mic loud on Discord by following our article.
+At the end of the day, your voice on Discord will only be as loud as your microphone allows it to be.
 There is no direct way to increase your microphone’s volume if everything is already at the top.